anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

  * Once within the bundle's closure, available to all modules, when using the ['combined' template](combined-template).

-In all templates, the code should access only `bundle.dependencies.exports.bundle` vars & other globals.
+In all templates, the code should access only `bundle.dependencies.imports` vars & other globals.
 It should not it self `require` anything, cause its depedencies are not (and should not be) analyzed.

 @see [inject code and strings in modules](resourceconverters.coffee#inject-any-string-before-after-body) & [Merging code in bundles](combined-template#merging-code)